lluisemper/journey-visual/README.md

 😉Room for improvement

-* Improvement of the UI, responsivines
+* Improvement of the UI, responsivenes
 * Whole refactor to Redux
 * Testing